 Away from the historic centre, mingle with the locals in Lima's cosmopolitan coastal districts of Miraflores, Barranco and San Isidro.
 Limenos (Lima's residents) are friendly and there are plenty of great restaurants and cafes to sample ceviche, a local seafood specialty.

 An early morning flight (approx. 70 min) takes us to Cuzco (also spelled Cusco).
 As we will arrive around 9am, the hotel rooms in Cuzco may not be ready, however a safe place will be provided to store your luggage.

-Your leader will take you on an orientation walking tour including a visit to a chocolate shop/museum where you can taste the unique treats and perhaps even test your hand at creating a bit of your own!
-You'll also visit the local San Pedro market.
+Your leader will take you on an orientation walking tour including a visit to the local San Pedro market.

 The Cuzco region truly is the heart and soul of Peru.
 The city itself is the continent's oldest continuously inhabited city and was the home of the Incas for two centuries before the Spanish built their first capital here.
 Today, Cuzco is a fascinating combination of both cultures.
 Inca-built walls line the central streets and many of the elegant colonial buildings are built on or around Incan foundations.
 This is a city steeped in history, tradition and legend, and is a perfect base for outdoor activities and optional explorations into the Incan world.